 In a previous post, “Accessibility in Technology”, We called out some of the useful accessibility features baked into Windows 10.
 Here, I want to look at what accessibility looks like within Teams.

 Windows 10 Ease of Access

-The obvious place to start is Windows 10 Ease of Access, covered in more detail in David’s blog.
+The obvious place to start is Windows 10 Ease of Access, covered in more detail in our previous blog.
 Ease of Access has been set up to work not only on the base Windows OS but across its apps too, including Microsoft Teams.
 This includes, colour filters, narrator, sound alerts and more.
 This means all menus, settings options and content within Teams adjust with the Ease of Access settings you set.

 What about the features within Teams?

 Navigate Teams with a healthy list of keyboard shortcuts – Find out more by hitting Ctrl + E to open Search and type “/keys” to pull up the list of shortcuts.

 Chat in multiple languages – Teams Chat will instantly translate a message into your native language.
 Hover over a message, select More Options and click Translate.